ahmadshoaib-git/nextjs-typescript-styledcomponents-boilerplate/README.md

-# weather-app
+# NextJS Boilerplate

-This is a weather application build using Nextjs and ReactJs.
+This is a NextJS Boilerplate having setup of Typescript and Styled-Components.